Argentina's Fernandez makes diplomatic gaffe on China trip

 In her message, Fernandez suggested that the Chinese struggled to pronounce "rice", "petroleum" and "Campora," the Spanish name given to the youth wing of her political party.

 "More than 1,000 participants at the event ...
-Are they all from the Campola and in it only for the lice and petloleum?"
+Are they all from the Campola and in it only for the lice and petroleum?"
 Fernandez tweeted.

 Argentina has turned to China for loans to bolster its thin foreign reserves and financing for energy and rail projects as it grapples with another debt default and a stagnating economy.